" Top 20" Shade Trees for the San Antonio Area"

 Soil: Not particular about soil as long as it drains well and does not remain constantly wet.
 Does well in rocky soil or even better with soil enhancement.

 Water: Smart Watering Principle=Water well by gently flooding a newly planted tree.
 Create a soil- berm reservoir and fill the reservoir up once per day the first week.
-Do the same every second day the second week; every third day, the third week; every fourth day, the fourth week and so on, until you reach the point where you allow the tree to dry slightly, without wilting, before gently flooding again, etc. Do not keep constantly wet once established but do water when dry for best results.
+Do the same every second day the second week; every third day, the third week; every fourth day, the fourth week and so on, until you reach the point where you allow the tree to dry slightly, without wilting, before flooding again, etc. Do not keep constantly wet once established but do water when dry for best results.

 Fertilizer: Looks even better with regular fertilization.